SimiaCryptus/qqn-optimizer/docs/paper/combined.md

-# QQN: A Quadratic Interpolation Approach to Optimization Direction Combination

-## Abstract
+# Abstract

 We present the Quadratic-Quasi-Newton (QQN) algorithm, which combines gradient and quasi-Newton directions through quadratic interpolation.
 QQN constructs a parametric path $\mathbf{d}(t) = t(1-t)(-\nabla f) + t^2 \mathbf{d}_{\text{L-BFGS}}$ and performs univariate optimization along this path, creating an adaptive interpolation that requires no problem-specific hyperparameters.
 Through 5,460 optimization runs across 26 benchmark problems, QQN achieves 84.6% success rate compared to 76.9% for L-BFGS and 42.3% for gradient descent.
 On ill-conditioned problems like Rosenbrock, QQN achieves 100% convergence while L-BFGS fails completely.
 We provide both theoretical convergence guarantees and a comprehensive benchmarking framework for reproducible optimization research.
 Code available at https://github.com/SimiaCryptus/qqn-optimizer/.

 **Keywords:** optimization, quasi-Newton methods, L-BFGS, gradient descent, quadratic interpolation, benchmarking, statistical analysis

-## 1. Introduction
+# Introduction

 Choosing the right optimization algorithm critically affects both solution quality and computational efficiency in machine learning, computational physics, engineering design, and quantitative finance.
 Despite decades of theoretical development, practitioners face a fundamental trade-off.
 First-order gradient methods offer robust global convergence but suffer from slow convergence and sensitivity to conditioning.
 Second-order quasi-Newton methods like L-BFGS achieve superlinear local convergence but can fail with indefinite curvature and require careful hyperparameter tuning.
 This tension intensifies in modern applications with high dimensions, heterogeneous curvature, severe ill-conditioning, and multiple local minima.

-### Previous Approaches to Direction Combination
+## Previous Approaches to Direction Combination

 Researchers have developed various approaches to combine gradient and quasi-Newton directions: